Tertulia supports the use of Spanish as a vibrant language for culture, commerce, and community building.

 A vibrant language is one that is used actively by its speakers – whether they learned it at home, work, or school – in many different areas of life.
 A community can promote the vibrancy of a language by encouraging lifelong learning, literacy, and different forms of cultural expression in that language.

 Although some refer to Spanish as a “foreign” language, by some estimates the United States is on the verge of becoming the country with the second-largest number of Spanish speakers in the world.
-Some project that it will be home to the largest Spanish-speaking community in the world by 2050 (1).
-In West Michigan, roughly 6% of the residents in Kent County and 5.5% of Ottawa County residents – over 55,000 people in total – speak Spanish at home (2).
-Joining them are those who speak Spanish as a second language, including but certainly not limited to the children enrolled in the many Spanish immersion programs throughout 19 West Michigan school districts (3).
-The majority of students in traditional schools that are studying a world language are also learning Spanish; in the U.S., enrollments in Spanish courses at K-12 schools as well as institutions of higher education surpass those of all other modern languages combined (4).
+Different researchers calculate the number of Spanish speakers in the U.S. in different ways, but most of their counts hover around 40 million – which is greater than the population of Peru.
+Some project that the United States will be home to the largest Spanish-speaking community in the world by 2050 (1).
+Furthermore, the majority of students in traditional schools that are studying a world language are also learning Spanish; in the U.S., enrollments in Spanish courses at K-12 schools as well as institutions of higher education surpass those of all other modern languages combined (2).
+And we can’t forget the many local teachers, teaching assistants, and professors who teach Spanish to all those students.

 How can Spanish be used for culture, commerce, and community building?